 The Health Continuum

-Glyphosate and the Body’s Innate Resilience Supporting Health Creation in an era of widespread herbicide use We live within agricultural systems of extraordinary scale and complexity.
+Supporting Health Creation in an era of widespread herbicide use We live within agricultural systems of extraordinary scale and complexity.
 Over the past half-century, modern chemical compounds have reshaped how food is grown, harvested, stored and distributed across the globe.
 Many of these advances have brought meaningful benefits.
 At the same time, they have introduced new environmental stressors into the shared ecological background of contemporary life.
 Among them is glyphosate — one of the most widely used herbicides in the world.
 What Is Glyphosate?
-Glyphosate is a synthetic, broad-spectrum herbicide first introduced in the...
+Glyphosate is a synthetic, broad-spectrum herbicide first introduced in the 1970s as Roundup® and later adopted...

 Rhythm is not a luxury.
 It is a biological organizing principle that governs ecosystems, regulates the body's metabolic intelligence, and, when honored, creates the conditions for genuine Health Creation.
 Many people live with a quiet disorientation in their daily life; a sense of being out of step, unmoored from any deeper pulse of time.
 Days blur into weeks.
 Energy rises and crashes unpredictably.
 The body's signals become noise rather than information.
 It is not a failure of willpower.
 It is, in large part, a consequence of living without a sense of coherence.
 For integrative healthcare practitioners, their patients, and the...